Introduction to J2EE Architecture

 Graphical Representation of J2EE Architecture

-Usually in J2EE architecture consist of four tiers Client Tier, Web Tier, Enterprise JavaBean Tier, and Enterprise Information Tier.
-The middle tier consists of Web Tier+EJB tier.
+Usually, J2EE architecture consists of four tiers Client Tier, Web Tier, Enterprise JavaBean Tier, and Enterprise Information Tier.
+The middle tier consists of the Web Tier+EJB tier.

 1. Client Tier

-The client tier consists of programs or applications interact with the user.
-Usually, they are located in a different machine from the server.
-Client tier prompts the user inputs into user requests then forwarded to the J2EE server then processed result returned back to the client.
-A client can be a web browser, standalone application or server that runs on a different machine.
+The client tier consists of programs or applications that interact with the user.
+Usually, they are located on a different machine from the server.
+Client tier prompts the user inputs into user requests, then forwarded to the J2EE server, then processed result returned to the client.
+A client can be a web browser, standalone application, or server on a different machine.

-Clients can be classified as a Web Client and Application Client.
+Clients can be classified as Web Clients and Application Clients.

-Web client consists of dynamic web pages of various mark-up languages that are generated by web components running in web tier or web browser which renders pages received from the server.
-Web clients are also called as thin clients that usually do not perform things like query database, execute business rules.
-When using thin client-heavy operations are offloaded to enterprise beans executing in the J2EE server.
+Web client consists of dynamic web pages of various mark-up languages generated by web components running in web tier or web browser, which renders pages received from the server.
+Web clients are also called thin clients that usually do not perform things like query databases or execute business rules.
+Thin clients offload heavy operations to enterprise beans that execute within the J2EE server.

-Applets: Web pages received from web tier embedded an Applet these run on a web browser.
+Applets: Web pages received from the web tier embedded in an Applet.
+These run on a web browser.
 Web components are APIs for creating a web client program.
 Web components enable the user to design cleaner and more modular applications.
 They provide a way to separate application programming.

 2. Middle Tier (Web tier & EJB Tier)

 Web components can be servlets or JSP pages.
 Servlets can dynamically process the request and generate the responses.
-Compared to JSP and servlets – servlets are dynamic pages to some extent but JSP pages are static in nature.
+Compared to JSP and servlets – servlets are dynamic pages to some extent, but JSP pages are static.

-During application assembly process Client’s Static HTML programs and applet, codes are bundled in web tier/ Web Component.
-Actually these HTML and applets are not considered as elements of web components.
-Server-side utility classes are also bundled with web component but they are not considered as web components.
+The Client’s Static HTML programs and applet codes are bundled in the web tier/ Web Component during the application assembly process.
+These HTML and applets are not considered elements of web components.
+Server-side utility classes are bundled with web components but are not considered web components themselves.

-Web tier might include EJB components for processing user inputs and sends the input to Enterprise bean running in the business tier.
+The web tier might include EJB components for processing user inputs and sending the input to Enterprise Bean running in the business tier.

-Enterprise components handle usually business code that is logic to solve particular business domains such as banking or finance are handled by enterprise bean running in the business tier.
+Enterprise components usually handle business code that is logic to solve particular business domains such as banking or finance handled by enterprise bean running in the business tier.

-Enterprise Container receives data from client processes if necessary, sends it to the enterprise information system for storage.
-Enterprise bean also retrieves data from storage, processes it and sends it back to the client.
+If necessary, Enterprise Container receives data from client processes and sends it to the enterprise information system for storage.
+Enterprise Bean also retrieves data from storage, processes it, and sends it back to the client.

 Three kinds of beans:

-- Session Bean: Session bean is used for a conversation with the client.
-Once the client finishes the execution session bean destroys.
+- Session Bean: The client uses a Session Bean for a conversation.
+Once the client finishes the execution, the session bean destroys.

 - Entity Bean: Holds the particular data stored in a database.
-Once the server shutdowns or client finishes its execution entity bean data is preserved.
+Once the server shuts down or the client finishes its execution, the data of the entity bean is preserved.

 3. Enterprise Information System

-This tier consists of database servers, enterprise resource planning systems and other data sources.
-Resources are typically located on a separate machine than the J2EE Server and accessed by components on the business tier.
+This tier comprises database servers, enterprise resource planning systems, and other data sources.
+Resources are typically located on a separate machine from the J2EE Server and accessed by components on the business tier.

 Technologies used in EIS Tier: